How to Do Payroll in North Dakota

 North Dakota New Hire Reporting

-North Dakota requires you to report new hires within 20 days of the hire date.
+North Dakota requires you to report new hires within 20 days of the first day of work.
 You can report using the North Dakota New Hire Reporting Form.

 Breaks, Lunches & Time Off Requirements